The Cult of Copy

 We make them feel bored.
 We point out that they have settled.
 We point out how all the things they think they like are trite and lame and shallow imitations.
 We point out the drudgery and repetition.

 Why?
-Because UNHAPPY PEOPLE MOVE.
+Because UNHAPPY PEOPLE WILL MOVE.
 If someone is comfortable and complacent, your copy won't persuade them to do shit – because they aren't reading it.
-They aren't looking for anything, so they might not even be reading your shit in the first place.
+They aren't looking for anything, so they might not even be reading your messages in the first place.

 So we endeavor to make people unhappy, and then promise them that a purchase (or other action/acquisition) will restore the comfort and security and happiness you've stolen from them.